Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/xgpl_src/IsoAgLib/comm/Process/readme.txt

   *      afford by reduce of measurement data feature set
   *    - only provide measurement values by single shot requests - NO measurement programs.
   *      Also no derivation of MIN, MAX, AVG etc. - just provide single measurement value per request.
-  *      ( can be used in combination with terminals like DIN-Varioterminal of Fendt-AGCO which
-  *        uses only single shot requests for display )
   *    - capable setpoint handling of IsoAgLib::iProcDataLocal_c
   * - \a IsoAgLib::iProcDataLocalSimpleSetpoint_c
   *    - reduce resource ( RAM per instance, ROM if IsoAgLib::iProcDataLocal_c is not used in the project )